 But one thing which hasn’t been ironed out yet is how do Leaders and HR people ‘HR’ when working remotely?
 How do you conduct a redundancy consultation by zoom?
 How do you do a disciplinary?
 How can you make adjustments and still be legally compliant?
 Well, based on our experience of working with customers during this period we wanted to share our top 3 tips to remote consultation:

-- Still offering the right Representation – despite the meeting being remote, if it’s a disciplinary/ grievance hearing or a consultation meeting, the employee still has the right to be accompanied by a colleague or trade union representative.
+Despite the meeting being remote, if it’s a disciplinary/ grievance hearing or a consultation meeting, the employee still has the right to be accompanied by a colleague or trade union representative.
 So, whether it’s on zoom, skype or a conference call, you need to offer the right and make the details available to who ever else may need to join.

-- Preparing the employee and the environment – Imagine this, you’re in a formal hearing, then all of a sudden….a delivery at the door, a dog starts barking or even better, a partner starts to join in, sound familiar?
+Imagine this, you’re in a formal hearing, then all of a sudden….a delivery at the door, a dog starts barking or even better, a partner starts to join in, sound familiar?
 Well, it happens, but you can do some things to manage this, our advice is….

 - Allow more time and accept some interruption – meetings are inherently less efficient at the moment, being flexible and scheduling a bit longer than you would normally is going to be less stressful for everyone.

 - Ask your employee the best time for a meeting and be flexible – your people have a routine by now, they know when the baby is likely to be asleep and when they are less likely to be distracted.
 If you work around them it makes for much more productive meetings, and your people will appreciate it.